-NOTE: Do not use a nasopharyngeal airway in patients with facial injuries or if severe head injury has occurred.
+NOTE Do not use a nasopharyngeal airway in patients with facial injuries or if severe head injury has occurred.

-- 2. Patients meeting one or more of the following criteria, either at the time of evaluation or at any time following the injury in question, must be immobilized: - a.
+- 2. Patients meeting one or more of the following criteria, either at the time of evaluation or at any time following the injury in question, must have spinal injury precautions during care and transport.
+Do not use Rapid Takedown technique. - a.
 Altered mental status for any reason, including possible intoxication due to drugs or alcohol. - b.
-GCS <15 - c.
+GCS < 15 - c.
 Complaint of, or inability of the provider to assess for, neck and/or spine pain or tenderness. - d.
 Weakness, paralysis, tingling, or numbness of the trunk or extremities at any time since the injury. - e.
 Deformity of the spine not present prior to the injury. - f.
 Distracting injury or circumstances, including anything producing an unreliable physical exam or history. - g.
 High risk mechanism (axial load such as diving or tackling, high-speed motor vehicle accidents, rollover accidents, falls greater than standing height). - h.
-Provider concern for potential spinal injury.
+Provider concern for potential spinal injury. - 3.
+Monitor breathing for adequacy.